Holland VS Netherlands - Have you ever wondered what the difference is?

 Holland VS Netherlands - What's the difference?

-The Netherlands is a country in North-Western Europe, bordering Belgium to the South and Germany to the West.
+The Netherlands is a country in North-Western Europe, bordering Belgium to the South and Germany to the East.

 The local government called the Netherlands for a very long-time Holland.
 It was a way to easily market it as an easy to remember travel destination abroad.